nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CREATING_FISH_COMPONENTS.md

 ## Practice: Automate Martin's Tips

-Create a data provider, a tip list component, and a tip component to automate the rendering of Martin's fish care tips.
+Create a data module, a tip list component, and a tip component to automate the rendering of Martin's fish care tips.

 Suggested files to create:

-* `scripts/tips/TipDataProvider.js`
+* `scripts/tips/TipData.js`
 * `scripts/tips/TipList.js`
 * `scripts/tips/Tip.js`

 ## Practice: Automate Martin's Locations

-Create a data provider, a location list component, and a location component to automate the rendering of Martin's locations for the location page.
+Create a data module, a location list component, and a location component to automate the rendering of Martin's locations for the location page.

 Suggested files to create:

-* `scripts/locations/LocationDataProvider.js`
+* `scripts/locations/LocationData.js`
 * `scripts/locations/LocationList.js`
 * `scripts/locations/Location.js`